syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 ## Values

-The values currently selected in the range slider.
+It represents the values currently selected in the range slider.
 The range slider's thumb is drawn corresponding to this value.

 For date values, the range slider does not have auto interval support.
-So, it is mandatory to set `interval`, `dateIntervalType`, and `dateFormat` for date values.
+So, it is mandatory to set [`interval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/interval.html), [`dateIntervalType`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/dateIntervalType.html), and [`dateFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/dateFormat.html) for date values.

-N> The `onChanged` callback can be used to update the visual appearance of the range slider when the user drags the thumb through interaction.

 **Numeric range slider**